Zacatecas: Demographics

 As of 2020, the state had a population of 1,622,138.
 Forty-one percent of the population lives in rural areas, with a population density of 18.13 per square kilometer.
 Fifty-nine percent of the population lives in urban areas such as Fresnillo (pop.
 213,139), Guadalupe (159,991), Zacatecas (138,176), Pinos, and Sombrerete.
 94% of the population is Roman Catholic.
 In the year 2008, Zacatecas had the smallest indigenous population percentage-wise in Mexico: 0.3%.
 Only the state of Aguascalientes has a smaller number of indigenous people.
 Only four in 1,000 speak an indigenous language, compared to the national average of 60/1000.
 Indigenous languages spoken in the state include Huichol (1000 speakers), Nahuatl (500), Tepehuan (just under 500) and Tlapanec (about 400).

 The population of Zacatecas has more than tripled in a century; in 1900 its population was 462,190.
 Since 1990, the state's population has grown by at least 1.3% per year.
 Average life expectancy is slightly above the national average at 74.1 years for men and 78.5 for women.
 Principal causes of death are heart problems, malignant tumors and diabetes.

 The average number of years of schooling is 7.9 (second year of middle school), below the national average of 8.6.
 5.9% have had no schooling at all and 66.8% have finished primary school.
 Only 12.3% have finished university level studies.
 6% are illiterate.

 Of those who leave the state permanently, most go to Aguascalientes, Jalisco and other northern states.
 Those who come to live in the state arrive from Jalisco, Aguascalientes and nearby northern states.
-It is estimated that half of the people from Zacatecas do not reside in the state.
-Mexico's National Population Council estimates that 600,000 natives of Zacatecas now live in the United States, a figure that is equivalent to 40 percent of the state's resident population of 1.5 million.
+It is estimated that one third of the people from Zacatecas do not reside in the state.
+In the 20th century, 6.1% of the 9.2 million migrants from Mexico to the United States were from the state of Zacatecas.